em1e/ft_irc/tests.md

 - [ ] change inside a channel
     - [ ] make sure users with their previous nickname can join and be made admin in the channel
     - [ ] make sure the nickname change is broadcasted in all channels the client is in
-- [ ] change outside a channel
+- [X] change outside a channel
 - [ ] error cases:
-    - [ ] check if no nickname is given
+    - [X] check if no nickname is given // checking current nickname
-    - [ ] check if someone already has that nickname
+    - [X] check if someone already has that nickname // invalid and wont let through
-    - [ ] check for invalid nickname
+    - [X] check for invalid nickname
-        - [ ] special characters, taken or other
+        - [X] special characters, taken or other
-    - [ ] check if client is authenticated
+    - [X] check if client is authenticated

 ## /msg <nickanme> <msg>:
-- [ ] message someone inside a channel
+- [X] message someone inside a channel
-    - [ ] can other clients in the channel see them
+    - [X] can other clients in the channel see them // NO, a new privat window opens
     - [ ] do error messages come through to sender
-- [ ] message someone outside a channel
+- [X] message someone outside a channel
 - [ ] check if you're outside a channel, and they are inside a channel (and error cases)
 - [ ] check if you're inside a channel, and they are outside a channel (and error cases)
 - [ ] error case: